JohnGiorgi/neuroner-hyperparameter-optimization/README.md

 > Note that it can get a little messy if your provide a path to a config file not in `path/to/NeuroNER/src`.
 It is best to just save a config file called `hyperopt_parameters.ini` in `src` and use relative paths in the config.

+##### Shuffling data

+On same datasets, particularly small ones, a bad random shuffle can lead to poor performance.
+Passing the `--shuffle` flag will randomly re-split the data on each run, allowing for the search of the shuffle that lead to the highest performance on the valid set.

+To use, the dataset must be `.tar.gz` zipped.
+The `tar` file must have the same name as the zipped folder, and the `tar.gz` file must be placed in `../path/to/NeuroNER/data`.

+_For example_:

+Directory `S800` must be `.tar.gz` zipped to `S800.tar.gz`.
+Then move `S800.tar.gz` to `../path/to/NeuroNER/data/S800.tar.gz`.

 ##### Sampling the hyperparameter space

 If you want to get a feel for the hyperparameter space, you can print a few random (stochastic) samples from the space by calling the script with the optional flag `-stochastic_sample` or `-ss` for short. *e.g.*